 How to Exit from Recovery Mode

-- Now, Press the Sleep Button again to turn off your iPhone.
+- Now, press the ON/OFF or Side button again to turn off your iPhone

-- If this method doesn’t solve your problem, you will need to restore the latest iOS version on your iDevice.
+- If this method doesn’t solve your problem, you need to restore the latest iOS version for your iDevice

 Similarities and Differences between DFU and Recovery Mode